Floyd Mayweather takes on fitness industry with new virtual reality venture

 Continue Reading Below

-In an exclusive interview with FOX Business’ Liz Claman, the boxer discusses what the future holds for his virtual reality venture.
+In an interview with FOX Business’ Liz Claman, the boxer discussed what the future holds for his virtual reality venture.

 “It’s fun, you can have fun, but you also can burn a lot of calories.
 Your health is your wealth,” Mayweather said.
 “With the Mayweather Boxing + Fitness, I will reveal all of the secrets.”